GhostofGoes/getmac/README.md

 Pure-Python package to get the MAC address of network interfaces and hosts on the local network.

-It provides a platform-independant interface to get the MAC addresses of:
+It provides a platform-independent interface to get the MAC addresses of:

 * System network interfaces (by interface name)
 * Remote hosts on the local network (by IPv4/IPv6 address or hostname)